Are Women Police Officers Accepted Today?

-It still took a while but change was clearly demonstrated in 1985 when Penny Harrington of Portland, Oregon became the first female police chief in the country and Beverly Harvard of Atlanta became the first African American female chief.
+It still took a while but change was clearly demonstrated in 1985 when Penny Harrington of Portland, Oregon became the first female police chief in the country and in 1994 Beverly Harvard of Atlanta became the first African American female chief.
 In 2010, President Obama named her a US Marshal.

 Pros and Cons of Women in Police Work

 First, let's talk about why there was such hesitancy in allowing women to enter the law enforcement arena.

 We have already established that until the last half of the 20th century, a woman's place was believed to be in the home.
 Let's put that notion aside, and look specifically at moving women into a dangerous and physically demanding profession.
 Here are a few easily disputed points that were argued against such a bold step for the time period: